-“There was a some friction reaching consensus and a final decision,” she said.
+“There was some friction reaching consensus and a final decision,” she said.
 “And at that time things began to get contentious.”
-Despite the differences ofopinions, the intern said things were progressing nicely, and there was no reason to believe a felony would soon be committed.
+Despite the differences of opinions, the intern said things were progressing nicely, and there was no reason to believe a felony would soon be committed.
 She did admit to sensing signs of a power struggle as the executives jockeyed for position.

 An Apostrophe Was at the Center of the Dispute

 But the meeting took a turn for the worse when the discussion began focusing on the use of an apostrophe.
 According to the police report, a contract marketing director adamantly objected to the proposed apostrophe and pressed the copywriter to revise the phrase.